609.135 Stay of imposition or execution of sentence.

 Subd.
 1c.
 Failure to complete court-ordered treatment.
 If the court orders a defendant to undergo treatment as a condition of probation and if the defendant fails to successfully complete treatment at least 60 days before the term of probation expires, the prosecutor or the defendant's probation officer may ask the court to hold a hearing to determine whether the conditions of probation should be changed or probation should be revoked.
 The court shall schedule and hold this hearing and take appropriate action, including action under subdivision 2, paragraph (h), before the defendant's term of probation expires.

 Subd.
-2. Stay of sentence maximum periods. (a) If the conviction is for a felony other than section 609.21, subdivision 2, 2a, or 4, the stay shall be for not more than four years or the maximum period for which the sentence of imprisonment might have been imposed, whichever is longer.
+2. Stay of sentence maximum periods. (a) If the conviction is for a felony the stay shall be for not more than four years or the maximum period for which the sentence of imprisonment might have been imposed, whichever is longer.

-(b) If the conviction is for a gross misdemeanor violation of section 169A.20 or 609.21, subdivision 2b, or for a felony described in section 609.21, subdivision 2, 2a, or 4, the stay shall be for not more than six years.
+(b) If the conviction is for a gross misdemeanor violation of section 169.121 or 169.129, the stay shall be for not more than six years.
 The court shall provide for unsupervised probation for the last year of the stay unless the court finds that the defendant needs supervised probation for all or part of the last year.

 (c) If the conviction is for a gross misdemeanor not specified in paragraph (b), the stay shall be for not more than two years.